 Death Proof: Besides the two driving scenes, the film is almost entirely talking.
 This was intended as part of its pastiche of grindhouse films, which were often very talky due to low budgets.

 Before Sunrise.
 Two characters, Jesse and Celine, wander around Vienna, chatting about nothing in particular and slowly getting to know each other.
-The sequel, Before Sunset continues the trend and moves the setting to Paris, where the duo reunites and catches up nine years later.
+The sequel Before Sunset, released 9 years later, continues the trend and moves the setting to Paris, where the duo reunites and catches up - fittingly, nine years later.
+9 years after that (in 2012) a third movie was released, Before Midnight, which does it again.

 Waking Life.
 A disjointed series of conversations between various characters (most of whom are unnamed) about topics encompassing philosophy, psychology, consciousness and ethics.